greshh/3DGraphicsScene/README.md

 - The visible faces of a uniform colour cube correctly placed and shaded.
 The cube is located in an arbitrary position in the scene - not aligned with the principle axes in the world coordinates.

 In my graphical scene, it contains a teddy bear consisting of textured rectangular "cubes" and spheres sitting on a block of wood with a shiny ball and two cubes (one is a Rubix cube) in a textured room.

+This was created from a start-up code written by lecturer Dr. Ian Bond.

+## Instructions
+Run `A3DGraphicsScene.java` and enjoy the view!

 ## What I learnt:
 - Coordinate transformations (in homogeneous coordinates)